Benchmarking Gaia DR3 Apsis with the Hyades and Pleiades open clusters: Discussion of benchmarking results

-GSP-Spec log\,g\,[cm/s$^2$] estimates, which have been re-calibrated according to the prescription provided by \citet{RecioBlanco2022} are almost constant at 4.7 over a wide colour range, with a strange dip to $\approx$4.4 at BP-RP$\approx$1.4\,mag for stars in the Hyades.
-We suspect that the lack of a dimension for rotational line broadening in the GSP-Spec model grid might force the parameter estimates in particular for fast rotating stars in the Pleiades to higher apparent log\,g values (Fig.\ \ref{fig:Hyalogg}, right).
+GSP-Spec log\,g\,[cm/s$^2$] estimates, which have been recalibrated according to the prescription provided by \citet{RecioBlanco2022} are almost constant at 4.7 over a wide colour range, with a strange dip to $\approx$4.4 at BP-RP$\approx$1.4\,mag for stars in the Hyades.
+We suspect that the lack of a dimension for rotational line broadening in the GSP-Spec model grid might force the parameter estimates for fast rotating stars in the Pleiades in particular to higher apparent log\,g values (Fig.\ \ref{fig:Hyalogg}, right).
+The restriction to stars with GSP-Spec quality flags vbroadG and vradG equal to 0 (see \cite{RecioBlanco2022}) removes outliers in particular at the faint end.
+The systematics in the DR3 Apsis GSP-Spec estimates, though, are still present.